Isles of Scilly: Later Middle Ages and early modern period

 William le Poer, coroner of Scilly, is recorded in 1305 as being worried about the extent of wrecking in the islands, and sending a petition to the King.
 The names provide a wide variety of origins, e.g. Robert and Henry Sage (English), Richard de Tregenestre (Cornish), Ace de Veldre (French), Davy Gogch (possibly Welsh, or Cornish), and Adam le Fuiz Yaldicz (possibly Spanish).

 It is not known at what point the islanders stopped speaking the Cornish language, but the language seems to have gone into decline in Cornwall beginning in the Late Middle Ages; it was still dominant between the islands and Bodmin at the time of the Reformation, but it suffered an accelerated decline thereafter.
-The islands appear to have lost the old Celtic language before parts of Penwith on the mainland, in contrast to the history of Irish or Scottish Gaelic.
+The islands appear to have lost the old Brythonic (Celtic P) language before parts of Penwith on the mainland, in contrast to its Welsh sister language.
+Cornish is not directly linked to Irish or Scottish Gaelic which falls into the Celtic Q group of languages.

 During the English Civil War, the Parliamentarians captured the isles, only to see their garrison mutiny and return the isles to the Royalists.
 By 1651 the Royalist governor, Sir John Grenville, was using the islands as a base for privateering raids on Commonwealth and Dutch shipping.
 The Dutch admiral Maarten Tromp sailed to the isles and on arriving on 30 May 1651 demanded compensation.
 In the absence of compensation or a satisfactory reply, he declared war on England in June.
 It was during this period that the disputed Three Hundred and Thirty Five Years' War started between the isles and the Netherlands.

 In June 1651, Admiral Robert Blake recaptured the isles for the Parliamentarians.
 Blake's initial attack on Old Grimsby failed, but the next attacks succeeded in taking Tresco and Bryher.
 Blake placed a battery on Tresco to fire on St Mary's, but one of the guns exploded, killing its crew and injuring Blake.
 A second battery proved more successful.
 Subsequently, Grenville and Blake negotiated terms that permitted the Royalists to surrender honourably.
 The Parliamentary forces then set to fortifying the islands.
 They built Cromwell's Castle—a gun platform on the west side of Tresco—using materials scavenged from an earlier gun platform further up the hill.
 Although this poorly sited earlier platform dated back to the 1550s, it is now referred to as King Charles's Castle.

 The Isles of Scilly served as a place of exile during the English Civil War.
 Among those exiled there was Unitarian Jon Biddle.

 During the night of 22 October 1707, the isles were the scene of one of the worst maritime disasters in British history, when out of a fleet of 21 Royal Navy ships headed from Gibraltar to Portsmouth, six were driven onto the cliffs.
 Four of the ships sank or capsized, with at least 1,450 dead, including the commanding admiral Sir Cloudesley Shovell.

 There is evidence of inundation by the tsunami caused by the 1755 Lisbon earthquake.